Playwright, Poet, Short fiction writer

 Collaboration, Editing, Festivals and other events, Judging, Library visits, Live readings and performances, Mentoring, Residencies, Workshops

 Daniel Hinds is a poet from Newcastle.
-His debut poetry collection New Famous Phrases is forthcoming with Broken Sleep Books in March 2025, and is available to pre-order now.
+His debut poetry collection New Famous Phrases was published by Broken Sleep Books in March 2025.

 He is a BBC New Creative, New Writing North North East Poet, and Ilkley Literature Festival New Northern Poet.
 He is a North East Culture Award 2024 Newcomer of the Year finalist.
 His writing focuses on myths, folklore, and nature, and includes ekphrastic poems, eco-poems, and experimental prose poem reviews that blur the distinction between creative and critical practices.